-Lane Workforce Partnership receives federal funds from the U.S. Department of Labor and the U.S. Department of Treasury passed through the state of Oregon, from the U.S. Department of Commerce passed through another workforce investment board, as well as several other nonfederal grants.
-The amounts receivable represent contract billings and cash requests, relating to expenditures incurred through the end of the program year, which had not been received at June 30, 2023 and 2022.
+Lane Workforce Partnership receives federal funds from the U.S. Department of Labor directly and passed through the State of Oregon, the U.S. Department of Treasury passed through the State of Oregon and Oregon Workforce Partnership, from the U.S. Department of Commerce passed through another workforce investment board, as well as several other nonfederal grants.
+The amounts receivable represent contract billings and cash requests, relating to expenditures incurred through the end of the program year, which had not been received at June 30, 2024 and 2023.